Our Demonstration Fun Station Themes

 Forces Fun Station

-Find out what makes the world go around in an entertaining introduction to the basic concepts of forces.
+Find out what makes the world go around in an entertaining introduction to basic concepts of forces.
 Sir Isaac Newton would be proud when young scientists investigate his law of inertia.
-Children experiment with mass and balance by finding George Washington’s center of gravity.
-Gyroscopes, bike wheels, and tornadoes reveal the concepts of precession and centripetal force.
+Children experiment with mass and balance by finding Washington’s center of gravity.
+Gyroscopes, wheels, and tornadoes reveal concepts of precession and centripetal force.
 No take home.
+50 kids/hour, ages 5-11.

 Sound Science Station

-Engaging sound experiments and live demonstrations show the properties and transmission of sound waves.
-Children listen to sounds made with solid materials—from plastic to metal to string.
+Engaging sound experiments and live demonstrations show properties and transmission of sound waves.
+Children listen to sounds made with solid materials, like plastic, metal, and string.
 Create a symphony of story sound effects from unlikely objects.
-Electronic devices reveal frequency when a pitch-changing machine alters voices to gruff monsters or happy chipmunks.
-No take home.
+Electronic devices reveal frequency when a pitch-changing machine alters voices to gruff monsters or chipmunks.
+No take home.50 kids/hour, ages 3-11.

 Wacky Weather Station